Qubit-compatible substrates with superconducting through-silicon vias: Quality factor measurements

 We observe somewhat decreased $Q_{i}$ in chips with dense stich vias {[}Fig. \ref{fig:2}(a){]}.
-In resonators terminated with TSVs, the internal quality factors are drastically lower, ranging from $Q_{i}$ less than $10^{4}$ to $2\times10^{5}$, as shown in Fig. \ref{fig:tsv-terminated}.
-The line shapes of TSV-terminated resonators generally become asymmetric at just $10^{3}$ to $10^{5}$ photons, after which the model used to extract $Q_{i}$ \cite{probst_efficient_2015} from the response no longer fits well.
-This threshold power is many orders of magnitude lower than for all resonators without TSV termination, for which we observe such a threshold only above powers corresponding to over $10^{^{7}}$ photons.
+Furthermore, in resonators terminated with TSVs, the internal quality factors are drastically lower, ranging from $Q_{i}$ less than $10^{4}$ to $2\times10^{5}$, as shown in Fig.~\ref{fig:tsv-terminated}.
+The line shapes of TSV-terminated resonators also generally become asymmetric at just $10^{3}$ to $10^{5}$ photons, after which the model used to extract $Q_{i}$ from the response \cite{probst_efficient_2015} no longer fits well.
+In resonators without TSV terminations, we observe such a threshold only above powers corresponding to over $10^{7}$ photons.
 Furthermore, TSV-terminated resonators show essentially no power dependence of $Q_{i}$, until the nonlinearity leading to asymmetric response becomes significant.

 These observations suggest that, unlike in the resonators with $Q_{i}$ in the range of a million, two-level systems (TLSs) in thin dielectric interface layers are not a significant loss mechanism for the TSV-terminated resonators, as they would be expected to lead to quality factors increasing with photon number.
 It is instead possible that the ALD titanium nitride film on the inner walls of the hollow TSVs contains weak spots with suppressed superconductivity.
 This should lead to rapid decrease of quality factor at powers where the current through the termination becomes comparable to the critical current of the weak spot.
-DC characterization of critical currents (Fig. \ref{fig:dc}) indeed suggests that the critical current is as low as tens of \textmu A for many of the vias.
-The best resonators perform as well as the TSV-interrupted resonators in Ref. \cite{mallek_fabrication_2021}, and the large variation we observe in $Q_i$ could be related to the large range of critical currents and normal-state resistances measured even in adjacent vias [Fig. \ref{fig:dc}(c)].
+We estimate that, at the threshold power for asymmetric response, the current through the TSV terminations is on the order of 10 microamperes (see Appendix~\ref{app:measurements-analysis}).
+Such stochastically occurring weak spots could explain the large variation in $Q_i$, as well.
+It is also possible that resistive losses occur at the interface between the ALD titanium nitride and the sputtered electrode layer.
+Nevertheless, the best TSV-terminated resonators perform as well as the TSV-interrupted resonators in Ref. \cite{mallek_fabrication_2021}.